Enbridge's economic impact on Alberta

 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

-- On a national scale, Enbridge paid $332.1 million in property tax, $425.8 million in corporate income tax, and $803 million in other taxes (including carbon tax, payroll tax, fuel tax, and excise tax) across Canada, for a total of $1.56 billion.
+- On a national scale, Enbridge paid $318.4 million in property tax, $236.9 million in corporate income tax, and more than $1.5 billion in other taxes (including carbon tax, payroll tax, fuel tax, and excise tax) across Canada, for a total of $2 billion.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge's capital expenditures in Alberta, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $599.4 million;
+- Enbridge's capital expenditures in Alberta, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $460.1 million.

-- Enbridge's operating and administrative expenditures in Alberta, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $1.62 billion;
+- Enbridge's operating and administrative expenditures in Alberta, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $741 million.

-- Enbridge paid more than $387.7 million in base salary to our Alberta-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $381.9 million in total wages to our Alberta-based permanent and temporary employees—much of that injected directly into the provincial economy; and

-- Enbridge invested $5.1 million in community-strengthening initiatives across Alberta—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2021, through our Fueling Futures program, Enbridge invested $3,148,000 in community-strengthening initiatives across Alberta—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

-- Across Canada, Enbridge invested more than $16.6 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across Canada, through our Fueling Futures program, Enbridge invested more than $12.4 million in communities near our pipelines, projects and facilities in 2021, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across Canada and the U.S. raised nearly $4 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised more than $5.4 million in 2021.
+That total, which includes employee donations, special events and corporate matching, helps sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.